robertangeles/prompts/write_micro_essay.md

 - Incorporate data or statistics to support claims when possible.
 - Ask thought-provoking questions to encourage reader reflection.
 - Use ""you"" and ""your"" to directly address the reader.
+- Use a mix of simple, compound, and complex sentences to create a more dynamic flow.
+- Utilize idioms, colloquialisms, or creative language
 - Avoid metaphors and clichés.
 - Avoid generalizations.
 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.